domsq/tina-q-cards/README.md

     ![Image of update-remove.js validation](https://raw.githubusercontent.com/domsq/tina-q-cards/master/screenshots/validation/js/update_remove_js_validate.JPG)<br>

 - Python
   - Please see below flake8 validation for the python files in my project.
-For any errors noted, I was unable to correct these prior to submission and would need to revisit at a later date.<br>
+There are 3 warnings and 1 error, I was unable to correct the error without affecting functionality.<br>

     ./checkout/apps.py:9:9: F401 'checkout.signals' imported but unused<br>
-    ./checkout/webhook_handler.py:74:80: E501 line too long (80 > 79 characters)<br>
-    ./checkout/webhook_handler.py:75:80: E501 line too long (80 > 79 characters)<br>
     ./checkout/webhooks.py:24:5: F841 local variable 'e' is assigned to but never used<br>
     ./checkout/webhooks.py:27:5: F841 local variable 'e' is assigned to but never used<br>
     ./checkout/webhooks.py:39:80: E501 line too long (86 > 79 characters)<br>
-    ./contactus/forms.py:33:80: E501 line too long (98 > 79 characters)<br>
-    ./profiles/forms.py:36:80: E501 line too long (98 > 79 characters)<br>

 ## Deployment